kylape/custom-format-handlers/README.md

 ======================

 Custom handlers for JBoss LogManager.
 If you want to choose certain loggers to forego formatting, then these custom handlers are the way to go.
-You can specify a set of logger names that you don't want to have formatted.
-Perhaps you have a logging framework in your application that alreasy formats your log messages and you just don't want JBoss messing with that formatting any more.
+Perhaps you have a logging framework in your application that already formats your log messages and you just don't want JBoss messing with that formatting any more.
-Whatever your reason, here's and example of how to install these two handlers:
+Whatever your reason, here's an example of how to install these two handlers:

 ```
 <custom-handler name="CONSOLE2" class="com.redhat.gss.logging.SelectiveFormattingConsoleHandler" module="com.redhat.gss.logging">